nsaunders/writing/posts/function-aschild-intro/index.md

 ```

 Next, let's define the `Button` props.
 The union type forces the client code to
-choose between the default HTML `button` tag interface and the function-as-child
+choose between the default HTML `button` tag interface and the Function asChild
 interface.
 The `variant` prop is available in either case.

 ```tsx